Kaholo/kaholo-trigger-okta/README.md

 2. Event Severity (Options) **Optional** - The alert severity to catch in the trigger.
 Possible values: Any | Debug | Info | Warning | Error | Fatal.
 Default Value is Any.
 3. Include Higher Severity (Boolean) **Optional** - If true, also accept any events with a higher severity than the one specified in event severity. *Only relevant in case severity is not any.*

+## Method: Verify
+Triggers when this webhook is verified as an Okta event hook.

+### Parameters: None